Poll: Taiwanese distance themselves from Chin... | Taiwan News

-TAIPEI, Taiwan (AP) — About two-thirds of Taiwanese don’t identify as Chinese, according to a survey released Tuesday that highlights the challenge China would face in bringing the self-governing island under its control.
+About two-thirds of Taiwanese don’t identify as Chinese, according to a survey released Tuesday (May 12) that highlights the challenge China would face in bringing the self-governing island under its control.

 The U.S.-based Pew Research Center found that 66% view themselves as Taiwanese, 28% as both Taiwanese and Chinese and 4% as just Chinese.
 The telephone poll of 1,562 people, conducted last fall, has a margin of error of 3.2 percentage points.